ashatidealiq/EquityEnsemble/README.md

 #### - Calculate Ratios for Fundamentals

 We may need to engineer financial metrics such as P/E ratio, ROE etc from financial reports to ensure comparability across different companies.
-This process includes creating derived features that better represent company performance and market expectations like growth rates in earnings per share or revenue trends over several quarters.
 TBC based on data quality and comparability as these may be more consistent given the names we have chosen for our test data.

 #### - Calculating Event Datetime